 Once you dive into the programmatic ecosystem you see how companies like Clear Channel Outdoor, Vistar and Rubicon are changing the game for out of home ad buying.
 The worlds of programmatic and addressable TV become clearer.
 Opportunities across audio channels through Pandora, Spotify and Triton open up.

-And so you realize that programmatic is not just digital.
+And so you realize the programmatic ecosystem is not just digital.
 We’re living in a world where most media opportunities are being touched by, and evolved to, a programmatic mode of transaction.

 Here are the details to illuminate that digital world.